What is reverse logistics in home improvement retail?

 Who manages reverse logistics programs?

-Large retailers typically partner with specialist platforms to manage reverse logistics at scale.
+Large retailers typically partner with dedicated platforms to manage reverse logistics at scale.

 Managing oversized recovery internally adds operational complexity, making external coordination more efficient.